aerospike/aerospike-client-python/doc/aerospike.rst

                 Contains :ref:`aerospike_batch_write_policies`.
             * **batch_parent_write** (:class:`dict`)
-                Default parent policy used in batch write commands.
+                Default parent batch policy used in batch write commands.

                 This applies to these methods when a transaction-level :ref:`batch policy <aerospike_batch_policies>` is not provided: